How Is Settlement Money Divided In A Class Action Lawsuit?

 How Much Do Plaintiffs Get From a Class Action Lawsuit?

-As with other personal injury cases, the attorneys are paid first, before any of the plaintiffs.
-These settlement proceeds will also be used to cover any costs associated with the case.
+As with other personal injury cases, the attorneys are paid first from the personal injury claim, before any of the plaintiffs.
+These settlement proceeds will also be used to cover any costs associated with the case, including medical bills.

 Whatever is left will be divided amongst the entire class, starting with the lead plaintiffs.
 Lead plaintiffs receive more money because they have the most serious injuries and the highest damages.
 A plaintiff’s share depends on many elements, including: